An overview of the Dormayer/Dunmyer family of gunsmiths

 1821-1832: The Whiskers' 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" locates Peter Dunmeyer in Conemaugh Township, Cambria county from 1821 to 1832, and indicates that Peter Dunmeyer was an apprentice to Jacob Pringle of that county.
 According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Peter Dunmeyer is identified as a gunsmith on the tax rolls of Conemaugh Township in Cambria County for the years 1826, 1828, and 1832.

-1830: Peter Dormayer, Sr. is enumerated on page 175 of the 1830 federal census of Conemaugh Township, Cambria County, Pennsylvania:
+1830: Peter Dormayer, Sr. is enumerated on Page 175 of the 1830 federal census records of Conemaugh Township, Cambria County, Pennsylvania:

-1830: Peter Dormayer, Jr. is enumerated on page 170 of the 1830 federal census of Conemaugh Township, Cambria County, Pennsylvania:
+1830: Peter Dormayer, Jr. is enumerated on Page 170 of the 1830 federal census records of Conemaugh Township, Cambria County, Pennsylvania:

 1832-1835: Page 10 of the 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker & Yantz indicates that Peter Dunmyer was on the tax rolls of Union Township from 1832 to 1834.
 According to the 2017 book "Gunsmiths of Somerset County, Pennsylvania, Peter "Donmire" is found on the 1834 and 1835 Union Township, Bedford County tax lists.
 Page 223 of the book "A History of the old Greenfield Township Historical Society" indicates that George King and Peter Donmire were identified as gunsmiths on the 1835 Septennial (every seven years) enumeration of the then recently formed Union Township, Bedford County, Pennsylvania.